Rebecca Bauer-Kahan: Tenure

 Bauer-Kahan was first elected to the California State Assembly in 2018, narrowly defeating Republican incumbent Catharine Baker.

 Soon after being sworn in, Bauer-Kahan ascended to a leadership role, becoming assistant speaker pro tempore of the Assembly; she left her leadership role after one term.
 She also founded the Select Committee on Reproductive Health—the first committee of its kind in the nation—during her first term.

-To date, Bauer-Kahan has authored 16 pieces of legislation that have been signed into law.
+To date, Bauer-Kahan has authored over 50 pieces of legislation that have been signed into law.
 Her legislation covers a variety of topics, such as gun control, food safety, reproductive rights, and environmental protection.
 Her signature piece of legislation is AB 1666, which protects abortion providers from civil liability and was signed into law by Gavin Newsom on the day Roe v.
 Wade was overturned.
-She also serves on 12 committees and currently chairs the Water, Parks, and Wildlife Committee and the Select Committee on Reproductive Health.
+She also serves on 12 committees and currently chairs the Privacy and Consumer Protection Committee and the Select Committee on Reproductive Health.

+Bauer-Kahan is a member of the California Legislative Progressive Caucus.

+In May 2024 she spoke along with Juan Alanis in front of the California Assembly to support Assembly Bill 3080, requiring age verification on porn sites, which passed to the California Senate with 65 "yes" votes and 15 abstains.
+She mentioned the statistic that about 40% of college women report being choked during sexual encounters, saying that it was the result of porn viewing, describing the bill as being about "making sure [our children] learn healthy behaviours."